yizhang82/yizhang82.github.io/_drafts/hacking-mysql-overview.md

 ## Launching and connecting

-Running mysql server by itself takes a bit of work.
+Running a test seems straight-forward enough.
+If you want to launch mysql server and run some SQL commands against it, it takes a bit of work.

-First we need to have mysqld initializes a blank database:
+First we need to have mysqld initializes a blank data directory:

 ```
 cd debug/bin